MaHeNow/serious-endless-runner/DevDiary.md

 ### 1.2

-We found an asset pack called [Jungle Pack](https://jesse-m.itch.io/jungle-pack) on `itch.io` and imported the sprite sheets for the player, background and terrain into our project.
+We found an asset pack called [Jungle Pack](https://jesse-m.itch.io/jungle-pack) on `itch.io` and imported the sprite sheets for the player character, background and terrain into our project.
 Next, we wanted to create a player game object with a walking animation.
-For that, we used the built-in sprite editor to splice the sprite sheet into individual frames.
+For that, we used the built-in sprite editor to slice the sprite sheet into individual frames.
 Then we dragged the frames into the editor, creating a run animation and an animation controller.
 Finally, we added an `Animator` component to the player game object and assigned the animation controller to it.
 With that, the player started playing the walking animation once we started the game (even though he didn't move yet).

 We also needed assets for enemies and collectibles so we again went to `itch.io`.
 We found [Pixel Adventure 2](https://pixelfrog-assets.itch.io/pixel-adventure-2) which has plenty of sprites for different types of enemies.